Business License Application Instructions

 - Whether your business provides a massage, body wrap, escort, or similar service.

-- Whether your business engages fund raising fund raising activities.
+- Whether your business engages in fund raising activities.

-- The fund raising fund raising fund raising activities your business may do.
+- The fund raising activities your business may do.

 - Whether your business deals in coins, stamps, firearms, jewels or second-hand property.

 Fees will be collected in the Field in addition to the business tax from Promoters and Vendors participating in Special Events without a business license.
-To apply as a Special Event Vendor and to learn more information, click here.
+To apply as a Special Event Vendor and to learn more information, visit the Special Event Vendor page.

 - Whether your business uses, stores, or transports any chemical(s) during the course of any business activity, operation or maintenance.
 Hazardous materials are chemicals or substances which exhibit physical or health hazards whether they are in a usable or waste state such as paints, thinners, parts washers, hydraulic/cooling oils, compressed gases, etc.